Why does Kensa not manufacture inverter driven heat pumps?

 Using an inverter compressor with an air source heat pump system is almost a no-brainer because of the fluctuating source air temperature.
 However, we often get asked why Kensa, as the UK’s leading ground source heat pump manufacturer, favours fixed speed compressors in our units whilst many international manufacturers mimic the air source heat pump model and use inverter driven controls in their ground source heat pumps.

-This blog provides the technical reasoning behind Kensa’s fixed speed compressor designs versus inverter driven ground source heat pumps.
+This blog by Guy Cashmore, Technical Director and co-founder of Kensa Heat Pumps, provides the technical reasoning behind Kensa’s fixed speed compressor designs versus inverter driven ground source heat pumps.

-Why Kensa believes that fixed speed compressors are better than inverter driven heat pumps
+Are fixed speed compressors better than inverter driven heat pumps?

 - achieve better efficiencies in real-life vs test conditions;